-Cultural Learning IPE Questions Methods In what ways was the programme implemented?
-What are the barriers and facilitators of delivery (Fidelity)?
-In particular: a.
-Senior Leadership Team buy-in; b.
-Delivery of training - a) the extent to which is it consistent across sites; and, b) whether it appears to be effective in ensuring that teachers understand the aims and main features of the intervention; c.
-Delivery of the intervention - a) consistent across sites; b) whether it appears to be effective in supporting children's attainment c) whether it appears to facilitate children's engagement d.
-Survey; Administrative Data; Case studies; Observation To what extent did the schools engage with the intervention, in line with the intervention aims?
+Cultural Lear ning IPE Questions Methods barriers and fa a. b. was the programme implemented?
+What are the acilitators of delivery (Fidelity)?
+In particular: Senior Leadership Team buy-in; Delivery of training - a) the extent to which is it consistent across sites; and, b) whether it appears to be effective in ensuring that teachers understand the aims and main features of the intervention; Delivery of the intervention - a) consistent across sites; b) whether it appears to be effective in supporting children's attainment c) whether it appears to facilitate children's engagement Survey; Administrative Data; Case studies; Observation To what extent did the schools engage with the intervention, in line with the intervention aims?
 (Responsiveness) Survey; Administrative Data How was the quality of the intervention perceived by teachers, senior leaders and teaching assistants?
-(Quality) Case studies; Survey To what extent is the knowledge of arts practitioners and other practitioners integrated with the pedagogic knowledge of teachers involved?
-(Implementer support system) Case studies; Survey Power of Pictures Questions In what ways are the teachers' interpretations of the picture books and associated lessons, recommended as part of the CPD programme, reflected in the delivery of the intervention?
-(Adaptation) Survey; Case studies; Observation What appears to be the level of pupils' interest in different author/illustrators in relation to their motivation for writing?
-Survey; Administrative Data What assumptions about the quality of texts are built into the intervention, and how is this reflected in teacher views and practice (e.g. some authors and types of texts regarded as better quality than others)?
-(Quality) Survey; Case studies
+(Quality) Case studies; Survey